oswaldobapvicjr/performetrics/README.md

 ## Project overview

-Most Java developers use the functions `System.currentTimeMillis()` or `System.currentTimeNanos()` inside their code to measure the elapsed time to perform some key operations.
+Most Java developers use the functions `System.currentTimeMillis()` or `System.currentTimeNanos()` inside their code to measure the elapsed time to run some key operations.
 This is not a problem if you want to benchmark an application running in a dedicated system.
 However, the result is strongly affected by other activities in the system, such as background processes and I/O (e.g. disk and network activities).

 As from Java 1.5, it is possible to get additional metrics that may help you benchmark a task with some most accurate units: